Elegant Machinery: Breakup, reunion, breakup and reunion

+Since 2019 Elegant Machinery has consisted of Robert Enforsen and Johan Malmgren.
+Leslie Bayne left the band in March 2023.
+A new album is currently taking shape.

 Side projects

 During the band's hiatus, Robert Enforsen worked on a number of side projects, including Enforce, Hype, Gobble & Gag, and Red Light District.
 Meanwhile, Johan Malmgren joined the Swedish band S.P.O.C.K as a keyboardist, programmer and composer.
 Johan and Robert also produced the debut album "Lost in a Maze" of the Swedish-British band Univaque in 2004.